-Quick, five years ago, did you see yourself where you are now?
+Quick question…five years ago, did you see yourself where you are right now?
 Probably not, because of a little thing called Life, a series of events that tend to render five-year plans useless as soon as they’re made.
 And considering how often companies layoff and downsize workers depending on The Economy, WHO CARES what your five-year plan is?

 Besides meaningless speculation about your future, this is another question that hands the interviewer reasons not to hire you.
 If you answer “I’m just happy sitting in a cubicle stapling reports together,” the interviewer can mark in your file that you lack ambition.
 If you answer “I want to be CEO in ten years,” they can decide that you’re too ambitious and will leave your job the second you get a better offer.
 There are many more ways to get the answer to this question wrong than right.

 This opening phrase is part of a technique called the behavioral interview, where the interviewer tries to get you to talk about past life experiences as evidence that you have the right makeup for the job.